 Caroline and her husband Matthew live in North Dallas with their fifteen year old son, Duke, and 2 rescue dogs, Puppy and Hoodie.
 They enjoy bike riding in the neighborhood, playing in the pool, and attending Duke’s football games.

-Lucas Damoff is married to Sarah, with whom he has two beautiful children: Naomi (3) and Eliot (1).
+Lucas Damoff is married to Sarah, with whom he has three beautiful children: Naomi, Eliot, and Haven.
 He is a graduate of Wheaton College (Illinois) and is currently a Master of Divinity student at Redeemer Seminary Dallas.
 His academic passion is the intersection of philosophy and theology, specifically in the areas of phenomenology and epistemology.
 He is a native Texan but still isn’t used to the hot summers.
 Lucas has been working at All Saints since February 2014.